alpari01/java_game_hamland/README.md

 - And one for server part (available here https://gitlab.cs.ttu.ee/alpari/iti0301-2022-server)
 - Make sure both are cloned :)

+**NB!**

+Since now our server runs on the dedicated TalTech server you do not need to clone project's server part if you do not want to run/test server (localhost server) on your machine.

+So in this case all you need to do is to clone client part.

+**_How to connect to our game's TalTech server?_**

+In **core/src/com/mygdx/game/client/KryoClient.java** please ensure **static String ip** value is **"193.40.156.122"**, not **"localhost"**.

 **_Step 2_**
-- While in IDEA open Server and Client projects in different windows.
+- While in IntelliJ IDEA (or any other IDE) open Server and Client projects in different windows.
 - In server project run **iti0301-2022-server\core\src\com\mygdx\gameserver\server\KryoServer.java**.

-This will launch the server on localhost.
+This will launch the server on **localhost**.
-To verify server runs correctly ensure it has printed "Server is up!" in IDEA console :)
+To verify server runs correctly ensure it has printed "Server is up!" in IDE console :)

 **_Step 3_**
 - In client project run **iti0301-2022-game\desktop\src\com\mygdx\game\desktop\DesktopLauncher.java**.